thycotic/ss-docs/directory-services/azure-active-directory/index.md

 > **Important:** This integration requires .NET Framework version 4.8 or later.

-Use these steps to integrate Secret Server with a desired Azure Active Directory tenant.
+Use these steps to integrate Secret Server with an Azure Active Directory tenant.